pdf-association/pdf-issues/docs/32000-2-2020/clause14.md

 <ul>
  <li>...</li>
  <li>
- For a content stream containing marked-content sequences that are content items, the value shall be an array of indirect references to the sequences’ parent structure elements <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">or <b>null</b> for unused marked content identifiers (MCIDs) or those that do not have a structural parent</ins>.
+ For a content stream containing marked-content sequences that are content items, the value shall be an array of indirect references to the sequences' parent structure elements <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">or <b>null</b> for unused marked content identifiers (MCIDs) or those that do not have a structural parent</ins>.
- The array element corresponding to each sequence shall be found by using the sequence’s marked-content identifier <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">(MCID)</ins> as a zero-based index into the array.
+ The array element corresponding to each sequence shall be found by using the sequence's marked-content identifier <ins onMouseEnter="mouseEnter(this)" data-issue="308" data-iso="approved">(MCID)</ins> as a zero-based index into the array.
  </li>
 </ul>